-Granada in Spain is a city of many faces.
+There are many things to do in Granada, even in winter.
+Because Granada in Spain is a city of many faces.
 It is full of colour and flavour.
-It’s abuzz with activity, even in winter.
+It’s abuzz with activity, no matter what season.
 Yet, further up in the silent streets of the old town it tempts us with promises of winter delights that only a city in the south of Europa can offer us.
 It may be warm enough to unzip your jacket but in the distance, we are greeted by distant views of snow on the peaks of the Sierra Nevada.

-We spend a January day in the ancient old town of Granada, from the busy maze of shops and streets of the Alcaiceria, which still surprises with exotic spices, patterns and flavours, to the most quiet corners of the Albaicin.
+We spend a January day in the ancient old town of Granada.
+There are many things you can do here: from the busy maze of shops and streets of the Alcaiceria, which still surprises with exotic spices, patterns and flavours, to the most quiet corners of the Albaicin.